csiro-hydrogeology/pyela/README.md

 This package combines features to:

-* perform natural language processing lithology descriptions in the logs, to detect primary and secondary lithologies
+* perform natural language processing on lithology descriptions in the logs, to detect primary and secondary lithologies
 * apply supervised machine learning to interpolate lithologies across a 3D grid
 * visualise interactively the 3D data